-At The Willow Collective, we offer mental health assessments for children ages 0-5.
+At The Willow Collective, we offer trauma and mental health assessments for children ages 0-5.
 We accept Medicaid and private pay.
 Complete our referral form here if you are interested.

 Colorado Center for Assessment and Counseling provides mental health and substance use assessments for a wide range of ages, as well as some counseling services.
 Most major insurances are accepted, including Medicaid.
 Call 970-889-8204 or click here.